MuTsunTsai/shrewd/README.md

 	}
 }

-// After the consturction, Shrewd will automatically start all ReactiveMethods. var app = new App();
+// After the construction, Shrewd will automatically start all ReactiveMethods. var app = new App();
 ```